August 5 – 9 2026

 Jeffrey Thomas, conductor

-We'll take you on a musical journey through Europe, featuring the true flavors of Baroque works from England, Germany, Poland, France, Italy, and Spain.
-Then, you'll take in Bach's "Peasant Cantata," called "Cantata Burlesque" by Bach himself.
-It features a humorous dialogue between a farmer and his wife, and takes a stab at the local tax collector's antics, all the while utilizing popular dance forms and folk tunes, making it accessible and entertaining.
-Bach's Peasant Cantata remains a delightful example of his ability to blend humor with musical artistry, And it will be performed in English by Nola Richardson and Mischa Bouvier!
+We’ll take you on a musical journey through Europe, featuring the diverse flavors of Baroque works from England, Germany, Poland, France, Italy, and Spain.
+Bach’s “Peasant Cantata,” called a “Cantata Burlesque” by Bach himself, features a humorous dialogue between a farmer and his wife as they offer flattering praise to their new Chamberlain, while taking stabs at the local tax collector’s antics, all the while utilizing popular dance forms and folk tunes, making it charmingly accessible and thoroughly entertaining.
+Bach’s “Peasant Cantata” remains a delightful example of his ability to blend humor with musical artistry.
+And it will be performed in English by Nola Richardson and Mischa Bouvier!

 BACH Violin Concerto in E Major